pkp/immersion/README.md

 Note that the master branch can contain a code that will not be shipped to the stable release.
 ## Version Compatibility
-Immersion theme version 1.0.0 was tested and compatible with OJS 3.1.1-4.
+Immersion theme version 1.0.0 and 1.0.1 were tested and compatible with OJS 3.1.1-4.
 ## Contributors
 Immersion theme was designed and developed by Sophy Ouch ([@sssoz](https://github.com/sssoz)), Vitalii Bezsheiko ([@Vitaliy-1](https://github.com/Vitaliy-1)), John Willinsky, and Kevin Stranack.
 ## Troubleshooting